-In the Zinny Factor Reader Survey, one of the topics that were requested was to give detailed information on how to go about transitioning career.
+In our last survey, one of the topics that were requested was to give detailed information on how to go about a career change or transition.
 This reader particularly said: healthcare to business industry.
-I am not familiar with the healthcare industry but from my career journey, I believe I will provide valuable information to you.
+I am not familiar with the healthcare industry but from my career journey, I believe I will provide valuable information to you in this article.

 Also, this request was a little too broad to give a specific suggestion.
-So, if you were the person that sent in this request, please send an email to [email protected] and we will have a private chat so that I can help tailor specific suggestions that meet your needs.
+So, if you were the person that sent in this request, please send me an email and we will have a private chat so that I can help tailor specific suggestions that meet your needs.

-Here are tips to help you successfully transition your career.
+Here are tips to help you successfully begin a career change or transition.

 Personally, I believe that doing your research is really important.
 I’ve noticed that some people would rather ask friends or colleagues for suggestions.
 While this is not a bad idea, it’s equally important for you to do your own research because it’s your life and what may work for someone else may not be the same for you.